 A high arterial variability was found on the basal view of the brains (Figure 3).
 Each brain presented at least one morphological change.
 Moreover, 40% of the brains presented multiple anomalies.
 Anatomical variants occurred mainly in the posterior half of the circle, and the most frequent were asymmetry, hypoplasia, and atypical origins, occurring especially in the posterior communicating, anterior cerebral and superior cerebellar arteries (Figure 4).
-Accessory or absent vessels were also found, including the double superior cerebellar artery, the double or absent anterior inferior cerebellar artery, and the absent anterior communicating artery with fusion of the anterior cerebral arteries forming a single trunk, which divided into the two pericallosal arteries (Figure 5).
+Accessory or absent vessels were also found, including the double superior cerebellar artery, and the absent anterior communicating artery with fusion of the anterior cerebral arteries forming a single trunk, which divided into the two pericallosal arteries (Figure 5).